 - Freebies: along with your mattress purchase, some companies will include high-quality pillows, sheets, or other items to help you make the most of your mattress when it’s installed in your bedroom.

 Luxury mattresses can come in many different styles and designs.
 We generally classify mattresses into one of 4 categories based on how they are constructed internally.

 Also known as all-latex, these mattresses are built using exclusively this rubber material.
 They may be made with more than one layer or type of latex.
 In general, latex has a bouncier feel than most other mattress types while still offering significant responsiveness.
 Latex also has a reputation for durability and limited heat retention.

 There are many types of foams that are used in mattresses, and some combination of these foams is used in making an all-foam mattress.
 One of the most popular types of foam is viscoelastic foam, also known as memory foam, which is one of the most contouring and responsive materials available.
-The durability, support, and comfort feel of a foam mattress will always be determined primarily by the specific types of foams in the mattress and how they are layered.
+The durability, support, and comfortable feel of a foam mattress will be determined primarily by the specific types of foam in the mattress and how they are layered.